zbango/gym-saas/docs/database-v2-first-slice.md

 the obsolete table is retained but no longer used.
 V1 databases remain unmanaged and are intentionally refused until the dedicated read-only V1-to-V2 migration is implemented.

+Migration 002 refuses to invent an expiry for any legacy visit plan or visit membership.
+That failure is deliberate: an operator must choose the missing calendar window rather than silently receiving an incorrect expiry date.

 The SQLite connection configures foreign-key enforcement, WAL journaling, a five-second busy timeout, and `synchronous=NORMAL`.
 The single desktop store